 Healthcare professional A member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002 Lay member a lay member of the governing body, appointed by the group.
-A lay member is an individual who is not a member of the group or a healthcare professional or as otherwise defined in regulations Locality Board Chairs the individuals to be appointed by the locality boards to act as chairs of their respective localities Member a provider of primary medical services to a registered patient list, who is a member of this group (see tables in Chapter 3 and Appendix B) Practice representatives an individual appointed by a practice (who is a member of the group) to act on its behalf in the dealings between it and the group, under regulations made under section 89 or 94 of the 2006 Act (as amended by section 28 of the 2012 Act) or directions under section 98A of the 2006 Act (as inserted by section 49 of the 2012 Act) Registers of interests registers a group is required to maintain and make publicly available under section 14O of the 2006 Act of the interests of: the members of the group; the members of its governing body; the members of its committees or sub-committees and committees or sub-committees of its governing body; and its employees.
+A lay member is an individual who is not a member of the group or a healthcare professional or as otherwise defined in regulations Member a provider of primary medical services to a registered patient list, who is a member of this group (see tables in Chapter 3 and Appendix B) Practice representatives an individual appointed by a practice (who is a member of the group) to act on its behalf in the dealings between it and the group, under regulations made under section 89 or 94 of the 2006 Act (as amended by section 28 of the 2012 Act) or directions under section 98A of the 2006 Act (as inserted by section 49 of the 2012 Act) Practice Groupings groups of practices who are working together to develop new community and primary care services in response to the Five Year Forward View.
+This includes the Primary Care Home, Vertical Integration and Medical Chambers groupings.
+Registers of interests registers a group is required to maintain and make publicly available under section 14O of the 2006 Act of the interests of: the members of the group; the members of its governing body; the members of its committees or sub-committees and committees or sub-committees of its governing body; and its employees.
 Regulations Any regulations issued by the Secretary of State under the 2006 Act,2012 Act or any other relevant legislation that determine the duties, powers or conduct of a clinical commissioning group